giving food another life

 We get surplus food safely to the hungry

 While thousands of Londoners go hungry each day, safe, healthy and usable food is being disposed of as waste.
 City Harvest collects this nutritious surplus food from all segments of the food industry including restaurants, grocers, manufacturers, wholesalers, hotels and caterers.

 We help vulnerable people throughout London

-City Harvest regularly delivers high quality, nourishing food to organisations that provide meals to vulnerable people including homeless shelters, soup kitchens, centres for veterans, and organisations that assist people with alcohol or drug addictions.
+City Harvest regularly delivers high quality, nourishing food to organisations that provide meals to vulnerable people including homeless shelters, soup kitchens, after school programs, centres for veterans, and organisations that assist people with alcohol or drug addictions.

 What impact do we make?

 The food we deliver helps organisations serve thousands of healthy meals each week and reduce their annual grocer bills-freeing up funds that can be reinvested in other vital support services like medical care and counselling.
 The food we rescue is diverted from going to landfill where it would release gases toxic to the environment.

 We make it simple for food donors to get their nutritious food to desperate people and reduce their waste collection costs.
 Customers prefer to patronise sustainable restaurants and retailers.
 Food Donor employees experience a huge morale boost from giving to those in need.
 Food Donors appear daily on our Facebook, Twitter and Instagram feeds.
 The Sustainable Restaurant Association encourages food donations to City Harvest.